canardos/libpekin/README.md

-# Libpekin MCU Library
+# Libpekin Embedded Library

 Libpekin is a collection of C/C++ code targeting light-weight embedded applications on 32-bit MCUs, primarily the STM32 platform.

-It is the result of attempts to reuse code in my [various embedded projects](https://www.duk.io/blog/electronics-projects/).
+This repo is the result of attempts to reuse code from [various embedded projects](https://www.duk.io/blog/electronics-projects/).
 The different parts of the library have been developed on-demand based on the requirements of those projects.
 Consequently, functionality is quite scattered with very limited testing.
-Some areas are reasonably developed, while others have only the minimum code needed to accomplish a specific task for a specific application.
+Some areas are reasonably developed, while others have only the minimum code needed to accomplish a specific task for a specific application. **If you've stumbled across this repo, it's likely not what you're looking for.**

+> [!WARNING]
-**It almost certainly contains more than a few bugs.
-Be sure to read, understand, and test any code from here.**
+> The code here was written for very specific applications and only tested within the constraints of those applications.
+It almost certainly contains a number of bugs.
+Be sure to read, understand, and test any code from here.

 The library consists of a core, platform independent set of helper functions, classes, drivers and "interfaces" (`/libpekin`), and hardware specific implementations (e.g. `/libpekin_stm32`)